-ENGLISH as a SECOND LANGUAGE (ESL) certification eligibility CURR 548 Curriculum & Instruction for Diverse Learners 3 (Spring online; Summer II online) LITR 508 Literacy and the Bilingual/Bicultural Child (Spring online; Summer II online) 3 EDUC 560 Educating and Evaluating the Bilingual Child 3 (Summer I online) EDUC 520 Introduction to Linguistics and Psycholinguistics (Spring) 3 EDUC 521 Teaching a Second Language 3 (Capstone course, cannot be taken as part of MAT credits) (Fall) The MAT degree completes at 30 credits-3 courses over Post-Bac Teacher Cert.
-NJ English as a Second Language (ESL) endorsement eligibility If interested, a candidate may pursue the NJ English as a Second Language (ESL) endorsement by applying to Program Coordinator Dr. Villalobos-Buehner , then adding/taking the following courses.
+CURR 548 Curriculum & Instruction for Diverse Learners 3 (Spring online; Summer II online) LITR 508 Literacy and the Bilingual/Bicultural Child (Spring online; Summer II online) 3 EDUC 560 Educating and Evaluating the Bilingual Child 3 (Summer I online) EDUC 520 Introduction to Linguistics and Psycholinguistics (Spring) 3 EDUC 521 Teaching a Second Language 3 (Capstone course, cannot be taken as part of MAT credits) (Fall)

-Course Options leading to GIFTED Education specialization CURR 650 Understanding Gifted Learners 3 CURR 652 Differentiating Instruction for the Gifted and Talented 3 CURR 654 Innovative Instructional Strategies for Gifted Education 3 This is where the MAT degree completes.
+Course On the stand to the CEFEED Education Course has the Course Options leading to GIFTED Education Specialization CURR 650 Understanding Gifted Learners 3 CURR 652 Differentiating Instruction for the Gifted and Talented 3 CURR 654 Innovative Instructional Strategies for Gifted Education 3 This is where the MAT degree completes.
 If interested, a candidate may pursue the Gifted Education Specialization by adding/taking an additional course to complete all 4 courses in the specialization.
-1 CURR 656 Creative, Interdisciplinary Thinking 3 The specialization appeals to districts paying more attention to gifted education.
+CURR 656 Creative, Interdisciplinary Thinking 3 ·